People Are Experiencing You

 At the end of the day, it’s how we are to others and what we leave them that decide how we will be valued.

 Every person you encounter is experiencing you.
 Every stranger, lover, friend, customer.
 Just as home is sometimes a person, a person is sometimes a foreign place.
 You are sometimes a city someone had just visited for the first time.
 Now, imagine that someone was you.
 Would you have liked your vibe?
 Do you hold space for good thoughts and real connections to thrive?
 What do you give to those who walk on your streets?
 Who do they become after they leave?

 As long as you can offer an experience, you can leave a good memory.
-Good memory brings hope.
+Good memories bring hope.
 With hope, change is possible.

 This is how you are so powerful.

 Take it from this earth dragon.